Willie Hensley: ANSCA

-Hensley’s involvement with Alaska Native Claims Settlement Act stemmed from the publishing of his essay “What Rights to Land Have the Alaska Native: The Primary Issue”.
+Hensley's involvement with the Alaska Native land claims issue stemmed from the publishing of his essay "What Rights to Land Have the Alaska Native: The Primary Issue".
 The essay highlighted Indigenous history and the treatment by the United States as well the laws that governed their right to land rights.
-Hensley’s paper was handed out in the first Alaskan Federation of Native convention, which he co-chaired.
-Hensley and a handful of other Alaskan Natives tirelessly lobbied the government in Washington until 1971 when ANCSA was created and enacted.
+Hensley's paper was handed out in the first Alaskan Federation of Native convention, which he co-chaired.
+Hensley and a handful of other Alaskan Natives tirelessly lobbied the government in Washington until the Alaska Native Claims Settlement Act was passed.
 This act, signed by President Nixon in 1971, gave Alaskan natives 44 million acres of land as well as a $963 million payment.
 The land and payment received were shared between 12 regional Alaskan native corporations, one of which Hensley founded.

 Alaskan House of Representatives

 In 1966, at the age of 25, Hensley was elected to a position in the House of Representatives for ten years. and was re-elected to the House in 1987 for another two years.
 Hensley was a Democratic member for both terms and took special interest in native affairs.